 Quickstart: Connect your Azure DevOps repositories to Microsoft Defender for Cloud

-With cloud workloads commonly spanning multiple cloud platforms, cloud security services must do the same.
-Microsoft Defender for Cloud protects workloads in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), GitHub, and Azure DevOps (ADO).
+Cloud workloads commonly span multiple cloud platforms.
+Cloud security services must do the same.
+Microsoft Defender for Cloud helps protect workloads in Azure, Amazon Web Services, Google Cloud Platform, GitHub, and Azure DevOps.

-To protect your ADO-based resources, you can connect your ADO organizations on the environment settings page in Microsoft Defender for Cloud.
-This page provides a simple onboarding experience (including auto discovery).
+In this quickstart, you connect your Azure DevOps organizations on the Environment settings page in Microsoft Defender for Cloud.
+This page provides a simple onboarding experience (including auto-discovery).

-By connecting your Azure DevOps repositories to Defender for Cloud, you'll extend Defender for Cloud's enhanced security features to your ADO resources.
+By connecting your Azure DevOps repositories to Defender for Cloud, you extend the security features of Defender for Cloud to your Azure DevOps resources.
 These features include:

-Defender for Cloud's Cloud Security Posture Management (CSPM) features - Assesses your Azure DevOps resources according to ADO-specific security recommendations.
+Microsoft Defender Cloud Security Posture Management features: You can assess your Azure DevOps resources for compliance with Azure DevOps-specific security recommendations.
 You can also learn about all the recommendations for DevOps resources.
-Resources are assessed for compliance with built-in standards that are specific to DevOps.
-Defender for Cloud's asset inventory page is a multicloud enabled feature that helps you manage your Azure DevOps resources alongside your Azure resources.
+The Defender for Cloud asset inventory page is a multicloud-enabled feature that helps you manage your Azure DevOps resources alongside your Azure resources.

-API calls performed by Defender for Cloud count against the Azure DevOps Global consumption limit.
+API calls that Defender for Cloud performs count against the Azure DevOps global consumption limit.
 For more information, see the common questions about Microsoft Defender for DevOps.

 An Azure account with Defender for Cloud onboarded.
-If you don't already have an Azure account Create an account for free.
+If you don't already have an Azure account, create one for free.

-You must configure the Microsoft Security DevOps Azure DevOps extension.
+The Microsoft Security DevOps Azure DevOps extension configured.

 |Pricing:||For pricing, see the Defender for Cloud pricing page.|